 - Origination Fee: None

 The Chase Ink Business Cash℠ is an example of what a small business credit card that offers a 0% APR period costs.
 It charges no annual fee and offers an ongoing APR of 15.49% to 21.49%.
-Cardholders will receive a 0% introductory APR on purchases and balance transfers for the first 12 months.
+Cardholders will receive a 0% introductory APR on purchases for the first 12 months.

 Small Business Loan vs. Business Credit Card Access to Capital

 How you access—and continue to use—financing is a key difference between loans and credit cards.
 Small business loans arrive in a lump sum and must be repaid over a fixed period of time.
 Business cards have a credit line that you can continue to access as you pay down your balance.

 One big reason to take out a small business loan is to get access to a large amount of capital at once that you can repay over time.
 The loan is not revolving, meaning you can’t gain access to the funds again as you pay down your balance.
 Time to funding is one to three days for an online small business loan and 30 days or more for an SBA loan.

 With a small business loan, the kind of capital you can receive is:

 - Max Credit Limit: $500,000 for an online loan, $5 million for an SBA loan